amwaleh/MonorepoTemplate/README.md

 }

 ```

 By following these steps, the Backend project will be installed as a dependency in the node modules and will be available for use by the Frontend project.

+## Install dependencies of all projects at once

+To install node dependecies for all your projects, Navigate to your parent directory (e.g monorepoTemplate ) and run the following command

+` npm install`

+this should install all the dependecies listed in all the projects' package.json
+A node_modules directory will be created on the top level directory

+## Installing dependecies for an individual Project:

+Navigate to the project folder (e.g Frontend) and install the depenecy or library using either npm or yarn

+`npm install eslint`

+This should install the depencies in the node_modules directory located on the parent directory

+##
+If this was helpful put a star :star: on it